Adapalene: Pharmacodynamics

 Adapalene is highly lipophilic.
 When applied topically, it readily penetrates hair follicles and absorption occurs five minutes after topical application.
 After penetration into the follicle, adapalene binds to nuclear retinoic acid receptors (namely retinoic acid receptor beta and gamma).
 These complexes then bind to the retinoid X receptor which induces gene transcription by binding to specific DNA sites, thus modulating downstream keratinocyte proliferation and differentiation.
 This results in normalization of keratinocyte differentiation, allowing for decreased microcomedone formation, decreased clogging of pores, and increased exfoliation by increasing cell turnover.
 Adapalene is also regarded as an anti-inflammatory agent, as it suppresses the inflammatory response stimulated by the presence of Cutibacterium acnes, and inhibits both lipoxygenase activity and the oxidative metabolism of arachidonic acid into prostaglandins.

 Adapalene selectively targets retinoic acid receptor beta and retinoic acid receptor gamma when applied to epithelial cells such as those found in the skin.
 Its agonism of the gamma subtype is largely responsible for adapalene's observed effects.
 In fact, when adapalene is applied in conjunction with a retinoic acid receptor gamma antagonist, adapalene loses clinical efficacy.

 Retinization is a common temporary phenomenon reported by patients when initiating use of retinoids.
 Within the initial period of treatment, skin can become red, irritated, dry and may burn or itch from retinoid application; however, this tends to resolve within four weeks with once a day use.

+Metabolism

+Extensive information regarding adapalene metabolism in humans is unavailable, although it is known to accumulate in the liver and GI-tract.
+In human, mouse, rat, rabbit, and dog cultured hepatocytes, metabolism appears to affect the methoxybenzene moiety but remains incompletely characterized.
+The major products of metabolism are glucuronides.
+Approximately 25% of the drug is metabolized; the rest is excreted as the parent drug.

 History

-Adapalene was a research product of the Swiss company Galderma's French subsidiary Galderma Laboratories.
-Adapalene was approved in 1996 by the U.S. Food and Drug Administration (FDA) for use in the treatment of acne.
+Adapalene was a research product of the Swiss company Galderma.
+Adapalene was approved in 1996 by the US Food and Drug Administration (FDA) for use in the treatment of acne.

 Research

 A study has concluded that adapalene can be used to treat plantar warts and may help clear lesions faster than cryotherapy.
-Computational study claims that the adapalene can be used as a potential entry inhibitor for Omicron variant of SARS-CoV2.
+A computational study claims that adapalene can be used as a potential entry inhibitor for Omicron variant of SARS-CoV-2.